poromechanics/sdee/tdg-second-order-ode.md

 ## High-frequency response of TDG/FEM

 Spectral radius plots are useful to observe the dissipative properties of an algorithm over the entire frequency domain [@Hulbert1992].
-Moreover, High-frequency response of the spectral radius $\rho(\mathbf{A})$ provides the informations regarding the numerical stability and numerical dissipation of the spurious high-frequency components @Hughes1983 [@Hughes2012]. @fig-ch3-13a depicts the frequency responses of the spectral radius for the uv-TDG/FEM and v-TDG/FEM.
-Furthermore, in @fig-ch3-13b spectral radius of TDG schemes are plotted along with the semi-discrete algorithms.
+Moreover, High-frequency response of the spectral radius $\rho(\mathbf{A})$ provides the informations regarding the numerical stability and numerical dissipation of the spurious high-frequency components @Hughes1983 [@Hughes2012]. @fig-ch3-13 a depicts the frequency responses of the spectral radius for the uv-TDG/FEM and v-TDG/FEM.
+Furthermore, in @fig-ch3-13 b spectral radius of TDG schemes are plotted along with the semi-discrete algorithms.
 Once again it can be observed that v-TDG/FEM and uv-TDG/FEM are unconditionally stable algorithms as $\rho\le1$.

 For uv-TDG/FEM, spectral radius in the high-frequency regime (i.e., ${\rho_{\infty}}:=\mathop{\lim}\limits_{\Omega\to\infty}\rho$), reaches to zero, consequently, the algorithm can dissipate the spurious high-frequency response.
 The v-TDG/FEM, however, cannot attenuate such spurious high-frequency contents since $\rho_{\infty}=1$ (see @fig-ch3-13).
 The spectral radius for the v-TDG/FEM is lower than that of uv-TDG/FEM, therefore, the former has lower numerical dissipation than the latter.
 Furthermore, in lower frequency regime the spectral radius for both TDG schemes is close to one implying negligible attenuation of the small frequency content.
-Lastly, the points $\Omega\approx\pi$ and $\Omega\approx3.4\pi$, at which spectral radius for the v-TDG/FEM attains its minimum value, mark the bifurcation of complex conjugate eigenvalues into distinct real eigenvalues (see @fig-ch3-13a)
+Lastly, the points $\Omega\approx\pi$ and $\Omega\approx3.4\pi$, at which spectral radius for the v-TDG/FEM attains its minimum value, mark the bifurcation of complex conjugate eigenvalues into distinct real eigenvalues (see @fig-ch3-13 a)

 ![Frequency response of spectral radius $\rho$: (a) uv-TDG/FEM and v-TDG/FEM, and (b) comparison of spectral radii for TDG schemes with the semi-discrete algorithms.](figures/ch3-fig-13.svg){#fig-ch3-13 .lightbox}